-SuperPaint delivers a smoother appearance, which helps tremendously when you consider how rough and pitted brick can be.
-The manager at our Sherwin-Williams store also advised me that it can withstand excessive temperatures, making it a great choice for a fireplace.
+SuperPaint delivers a smoother appearance, which helps tremendously when considering how rough and pitted brick can be.
+The manager at our Sherwin-Williams store also advised me that it can withstand excessive temperatures, making it an excellent choice for a fireplace.

 It also has great scrubbability, which is ideal for a spot that will experience some soot marks from time to time!